Can VBI Vaccines Inc. (VBIV) Remain Competitive?

-VBI Vaccines Inc. (NASDAQ:VBIV) went down by -3.96% from its latest closing price compared to the recent 1-year high of $6.93.
-The company’s stock price has collected -15.32% of loss in the last five trading sessions.
-Press Release reported 15 hours ago that VBI Vaccines Appoints Linda Bain to Board of Directors
+VBI Vaccines Inc. (NASDAQ:VBIV) changed by 0.00% from its latest closing price compared to the recent 1-year high of $6.93.
+The company’s stock price has collected -5.83% of loss in the last five trading sessions.
+Press Release reported on 07/07/21 that VBI Vaccines Appoints Linda Bain to Board of Directors

 >> 7 Top Picks for the Post-Pandemic Economy <<